zogzog/cubicweb/doc/book/en/tutorials/advanced/part02_security.rst

 security defined earlier, groups are not enough, we'll need some RQL expression.
 Here is the idea:

-* add a `visibility` attribute on Folder, Image and Comment, which may be one of the value explained above
+* add a `visibility` attribute on Folder, File and Comment, which may be one of the value explained above

-* add a `may_be_read_by` relation from Folder, Image and Comment to users, which will define who can see the entity
+* add a `may_be_read_by` relation from Folder, File and Comment to users, which will define who can see the entity

 * security propagation will be done in hook.